 3. Dynamic Adaptive Streaming over HTTP (MPEG-DASH)

 The Moving Pictures Expert Group (MPEG) developed Dynamic Adaptive Streaming over HTTP (DASH) in 2010-2011.
 It published MPEG-DASH as a standard in 2012.
-MPEG-DASH is an open-source industry-standard alternative to HLS.
+MPEG-DASH is an open-source industry-standard alternative to HLS and CMAF.
 It provides a stiff completion to HLS.

 Note the following quick facts about MPEG-DASH: